d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/contributing.md

 d2lbook activate all chapter_multilayer-perceptrons/mlp-scratch.md
 ```

 If you add a new code block not for the default implementation, which is MXNet, please use `#@tab` to mark this block on the beginning line.
-For exmaple, `#@tab pytorch` for a PyTorch code block, `#@tab tensorflow` for a TensorFlow code block, or `#@tab all` a shared code block for all implementations.
+For example, `#@tab pytorch` for a PyTorch code block, `#@tab tensorflow` for a TensorFlow code block, or `#@tab all` a shared code block for all implementations.
 You may refer to [d2lbook](http://book.d2l.ai/user/code_tabs.html) for more information.

 ## Adding a New Section or a New Framework Implementation